 - Give the fortune cookies to your friends and family! 🙂

-Video tutorial for rainbow paper fortune cookies
+Video tutorial for how to make a paper fortune cookie out of paper

-If you’re more of a visual person, watch my video tutorial and make paper fortune cookies along with me!
+I know that reading instructions can sometimes make the brain spin.
+So, if you’re more of a visual person, watch my video tutorial and make paper fortune cookies along with me!

 Ways to play and learn with paper fortune cookies